Richard Paul Evans: Biography

 Released in hardcover in 1995, The Christmas Box became the first book to simultaneously reach the number-one position on the New York Times bestseller list for both paperback and hardcover editions.
 That same year, the book was made into a television movie of the same title, starring Richard Thomas and Maureen O'Hara.

 Evans has subsequently written 36 nationally best-selling books, including some for children, with conservative Christian themes and appealing to family values.
 His 1996 book Timepiece was made into a television movie featuring Naomi Watts, James Earl Jones, and Ellen Burstyn, as were The Locket (1998), which starred Vanessa Redgrave; A Perfect Day (2006), which starred Rob Lowe and Christopher Lloyd; The Mistletoe Promise (2016), which starred Jaime King and Luke Macfarlane; and The Mistletoe Inn (2017), which starred Alicia Witt and David Alpay.

 In the spring of 1997, Evans founded Christmas Box House International, an organization devoted to building shelters and providing services for abused and neglected children.
 As of 2017, more than 35,000 children had been served by Christmas Box House facilities.

 Evans, a member of the Church of Jesus Christ of Latter-day Saints, lives in Salt Lake City, Utah with his wife Keri, five children, and one grandson.

 He founded the group "Tribe of Kyngs" to combat feelings of isolation among men and the belief that "masculinity is no longer valued".
 Initiation into the group includes a coronation ceremony.

-Sexual harassment allegations

-In 2018, allegations were made against Evans that he had sexually harassed author Shannon Hale.
-Accusations included repeatedly hugging, groping, and kissing her without consent at the Utah-based FanX Convention.

-In a subsequent interview on KUTV-Channel 2 in Salt Lake City, Evans criticized some in the #metoo movement, stating, "These trends tend to swing too far the other way where innocent men are being caught up in, and we’re in a culture where it’s a war on men.”
-He told reporter Chris Jones that “there is a war on men" and that men are under attack, oppressed by a changing culture, and are victims of a feminist agenda, adding, "There are books written that say, again, that men should be taken out, that they should account for no more than 10 percent of the population.
-Well, that makes men feel like Jews in Nazi Germany."